 Unlike the Asiago from last week which was in your face, the Swiss tonight was much more mild and in the background.
 It took a second after chewing before I could truly taste the typical Swiss flavor.
 It was light and definitely had more of a texture as compared to a mozzarella but not as much as an Asiago.
-It was good and perfect for tonight’s sandwich, where the cheese was actually not the focus.
+It was good and perfect for tonight’s grilled cheese, where the cheese was actually not the focus.

 Here I sit a few hours after I took the final bite and I am still not sure what to say about it.
 Did I like it?
 Yes.
 Did I not like it?
 Eh, I wouldn’t go that far, but there were times where I thought it was good by not great.
-I tried something different by going with an aioli instead of fruit/vegetable ingredients, which can become boring.
+I tried something different by going with a lemon caper aioli instead of fruit/vegetable ingredients, which can become boring.

 The bread, a normal Italian, worked out perfectly.
 It is a great bread by itself, with butter, or as a sandwich bread.
-The Swiss cheese melted perfectly on the grilled, which made me very happy.
+The Swiss cheese melted perfectly on the grill, which made me very happy.
 However, that aioli, I don’t know about that.

 original grade: B

-The night has continued on as I try and grapple with what I thought of this sandwich.
+The night has continued on as I try and grapple with what I thought of this grilled cheese.
 Unfortunately, I still do not know.
 It was both great and somewhat good.
 The idea was great in my opinion it may not have been perfectly executed.
-Also, we started creating this grilled cheese sandwich so there was somewhat of a rush.
+Also, we started creating this grilled cheese late so there was somewhat of a rush.
 That is never good while trying to create a masterpiece.
 Tomorrow night will be take two of this sandwich.
 I still have aioli, swiss and bread left and plan on recreating this sandwich hoping that I may have an answer 24 hours later.
 Cross your fingers.

 I also was able to figure out the conundrum that plagued me all last night into today.
 When cooking inside, on a pan, we are able to butter and butter the bread making it soft and moist.
 However, when cooking on the grill, I am not able to do that, even though I did butter the bread.
-Therefore, the bread was dry and crunchy while the insides, the cheese and aioli, were wet.
+Therefore, the bread was dry and crunchy while the insides, the cheese and lemon caper aioli, were wet.
 The conundrum was simply a texture issue: dry vs. wet.
 It really is as easy as that.
 Weird, huh?
-Beyond the texture issue though, this was a good sandwich and something that I would make again, for a third time.
+Beyond the texture issue though, this was a good grilled cheese and something that I would make again, for a third time.
 I just need to get over the texture issue.

 ingredients were purchased at…